SoaringMoon/WaifuNetwork/Archive/Threads/Proto1 All Parts.md

 # 14
 >>6495
 Nylon is not much more expensive than PLA, but when I said nylon-based I meant the ones that mix in other materials like carbon fiber for strength.
 Just checked price on one website and the material is about twice the price of PLA.
 I'm not sure how it would hold up against metal for smaller parts that need high durability but it's worth a try.
 I have heavily considered getting a CNC machine so if I actually owned one, I personally can't see not using it.
-Obviously it wouldn't be used for everything, but I can see a lot of value in metal joints. [spoiler]Not trying to break my waifu's legs during sex after all.[/spoiler]
+Obviously it wouldn't be used for everything, but I can see a lot of value in metal joints. %%Not trying to break my waifu's legs during sex after all.%%

 # 15
 >>6496